 If they have not done so already, an organization looking to implement successful CCM may need to shop for a population health vendor.
 Having access to advanced analytics that generate insights from vast amounts of data is critical to managing many patients at once and prioritizing accordingly.

 A significant component of effective CCM is medication adherence.
 Recently, Lightbeam announced its partnership with Surescripts to equip providers with additional tools to make informed decisions on medication management and identify patients at risk for nonadherence and adverse drug events.
-Read the press release here and learn more about the partnership at the must-attend event for the health community.
+Read the press release here and learn more about the partnership.

 Christine DiNoia, BSN, RN, is Lightbeam’s Director of Clinical Programs.